129th Rescue Wing hoists woman from cruise ship

 |0

-This work, 129th Rescue Wing hoists woman from cruise ship [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 129th Rescue Wing hoists woman from cruise ship, by TSgt Crystal Housman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.